shakes76/PatternFlow/recognition/s4574278/README.md

 ## 4. Training

 The CPU we used is Intel® Xeon® Silver 4210R Processor(10 core 20 threads), the GPU we used is RTX3090.
-I only manage to use 30% of GPU after maximized the CPU worker, Seems there is a restriction on the server-side.
+I only manage to use 30% of GPU after maximizing the CPU worker, Seems there is a restriction on the server-side.

-For Optimizer, I us Adam, instead of SGD with momentum, because it's easier to tune.
+For Optimizer, I use Adam, instead of SGD with momentum, because it's easier to tune.
 I also used CosineAnnealingLR scheduler, because It work well with Adam.

 ## 5. How to use & Results